The First Shifting Grains

 Baki then slung the corpse over his shoulder before anyone could argue and catapulted himself up and over the roof tops.

 The jounin pumped excessive amounts of chakra into his feet to propel him further and faster.
 The weight was heavy and the dead ninja smelt of smouldering flesh and charred bits.
 The heat was soaking through the cloth and into his flak jacket but his fingers gripped the corpse tighter.
-He wasn't anywhere near the edge of the village but he couldn't stop here, there was too many people.
+He wasn't anywhere near the edge of the village but he couldn't stop here, there were too many people.

 Pumping even more chakra into his legs, he entered the middle ring of Suna.
 The body began to smoke.